Give me your worries

 Cast all your anxiety on him because he cares for you. – 1 Peter 5:7

 When we have worries we can go to a friend or spouse, a counsellor or pastor, and tell them and often feel better about the situation.
 God takes this up a notch.
 Not only will He listen to us, He asks us to cast those anxieties on Him.
-He actually wants to take them.
+He will take them from us.